VLSI-EDA/PoC/docs/QuickStart.rst

    constant MY_PROJECT_DIR      : string := "CHANGE THIS"; -- e.g. d:/vhdl/myproject/, /home/me/projects/myproject/"
    constant MY_OPERATING_SYSTEM : string := "CHANGE THIS"; -- e.g. WINDOWS, LINUX

+Further informations are provided at
+:doc:`Creating my_config/my_project.vhdl </UsingPoC/VHDLConfiguration>`.

 .. rubric:: 4.
 Adding PoC's Common Packages to a Synthesis or Simulation Project

 PoC is shipped with a set of common packages, which are used by most of it's modules.
 These packages are stored in the ``PoCRoot\src\common`` directory.
-PoC also provides a VHDL ``context``, which can be used to reference all packages at once.
+PoC also provides a VHDL context in ``common.vhdl`` , which can be used to reference all packages at once.

 .. rubric:: 5.
 Adding PoC's Simulation Packages to a Simulation Project